 In the age of the iPhone, just about everyone fancies themselves a photographer.
 But for the serious among us, there's DxO One.
 The four-ounce, professional-grade camera attaches to your iPhone turning your display into a viewfinder.
 With its own battery and memory card, you'll never have to worry about running out of storage.

-This Bluetooth compatible Canon model packs a 1.0-inch, 20.1 Megapixel CMOS sensor into an ultra-slim, stylish body.
+This Bluetooth compatible Canon model packs a 24.2 Megapixel APS-C sensor into an ultra-slim, stylish body.
 While you can always opt to shoot using auto settings, if you're looking to toy around with more advanced, DSLR-esque imaging capabilities, you can also manually adjust the shutter speed, aperture, and ISO.

 RELATED: 6 Best DSLR Cameras Under $1000

 This spherical iPhone camera is for the social media savvy.
 Simply plug it in and with a few swipes and clicks you can stream real-time 360 video on Facebook, WeChat, and whatever live-streaming sites you're into these days.